sinc-lab/miRe2e/README.md

 ## Installation

 A Python>=3.7 distribution is required to use this package.
+If you plan to use a GPU, please check the [pytorch web](https://pytorch.org/get-started/locally/) to configure it correctly before installing this package.

+By default, the package use the cpu, thus it is recommended to use GPU to train the models.

 Install the latest version of the package from PyPI:

     pip install -U miRe2e